williamparry/cloudRIG/README.md

 # cloudRIG

 This sets up a gaming computer on AWS for you to use with Steam Home Streaming.
-It sets up a g2.2xlarge on-demand instance on AWS and a VPN using ZeroTier.
+It sets up a g2.2xlarge spot instance on AWS and a VPN using ZeroTier.

 cloudRIG manages the VPN and requisite AWS setup for you after you've configured it with your AWS credentials and ZeroTier API Key.

 ![cloudRIG boot screen](https://user-images.githubusercontent.com/348091/29874010-a503a848-8d95-11e7-8afb-b61ab34fc4ad.png)

 ![cloudRIG open screen](https://user-images.githubusercontent.com/348091/29967259-1b26157a-8f16-11e7-86c3-7354624c5c02.png)

+## Features

+* Sets up gaming rig from stock Windows 2016 image
+* Choosest cheapest Availability Zone based on your region
+* Auto-saves your rig when you stop or are booted off
+* Configures VPN for you
+* Administer using RDP in your browser

 ## History